AimBrain/AimBrain-iOS-SDK/README.md

 }
 ```

-## Recording video of the user's face
+## Recording video of the user face
 In order to record video of the user's face the `instantiateFaceRecordingViewControllerWithVideoLength` method has to be called from the `AMBNManager`.
 The face recording view controller is return and needs to be presented.
 The face recording view controller has property `delegate` of type `AMBNFaceRecordingViewControllerDelegate`.
 It has to be set in order to receive video recording.
 After recording is finished `faceRecordingViewController:recordingResult:error:` method is called on the delegate.
 Video file is removed after this method returns.

 Objective-C